Zenebet/Zane/README.md

 # Zane

 ##Editing the File

-its a markdown file in this repository
+It's a markdown file in this repository